Tyrone Taylor Preview, Player Props: Brewers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.00 team ERA ranks 10th across all league pitching staffs.
+- The Rangers' 4.01 team ERA ranks 11th across all MLB pitching staffs.

-- The Rangers give up the seventh-fewest home runs in baseball (135 total, 1.1 per game).
+- Rangers pitchers combine to surrender the eighth-fewest home runs in baseball (137 total, 1.1 per game).

-- The right-hander last pitched on Sunday against the San Francisco Giants, when he threw seven innings, allowing one earned run while giving up seven hits.
+- The right-hander last appeared on Tuesday against the Los Angeles Angels, when he tossed seven scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.